 9. A number of health claims are made about garcinia cambogia extract.
 Among the conditions people use it for are diabetes, cancer, ulcers, diarrhea, and constipation.

 10. Its biggest claim to fame is that extract supplements can help speed up weight loss, reduce appetite, and boost exercise endurance.

 11. Garcinia cambogia contains a compound called hydroxycitric acid (HCA) that may inhibit an enzyme that helps your body store fat.
 Theoretically, the fat would instead be burned as calories.

-12. Allegedly, garcinia cambogia can increase the levels of the neurotransmitter, serotonin — a feel-good messenger in your body.
+12. Allegedly, garcinia cambogia can increase the levels of the neurotransmitter serotonin, a feel-good messenger in your body.
 This may enhance your mood and reduce stress-related eating.

 13. The first rigorous research on the effectiveness of garcinia cambogia was conducted in 1998.
-The study concluded that it doesn’t perform any better than a placebo when it comes to helping you lose weight.
+The

 15. Garcinia cambogia can be found in Hydroxycut.
-The U.S. Food and Drug Administration (FDA) issued a consumer warning in 2009 cautioning consumers to immediately stop using Hydroxycut products after reports of jaundice and extreme liver damage in people who used Hydroxycut surfaced.
+The Food and Drug Administration (FDA) issued a consumer warning in 2009 cautioning consumers to immediately stop using Hydroxycut products after reports of jaundice and extreme liver damage in people who used Hydroxycut surfaced.

 16. Other health problems associated with Hydroxycut included seizures, cardiovascular disorders, and rhabdomyolysis.
 However, because Hydroxycut contains many ingredients, it’s difficult to pinpoint the cause.